 5) Bombardier Global 6000 – $62 Million

-The Bombardier Global 6000 comes in as the fifth most expensive private jet on our list.
+The Bombardier Global 6000 comes in fifth on the list of the most expensive private jets.

 The first delivery was made in 2012 and the Canadian manufacturer has been building them ever since.